South Korea to pay families hundreds of dollars to ease coronavirus impact

 South Korea has largely managed to control the epidemic and drawn worldwide praise for its testing.
 Its daily number of new infections has been hovering at up to 100 for the past three weeks.
 Authorities have tightened border checks as the number of imported cases has risen.
 The Korea Centers for Disease Control and Prevention (KCDC) reported 78 new cases on Monday, at least 13 of whom were people who arrived from abroad, most of them South Koreans.

-The national tally stood at 9,661, while the death toll rose by six to 158.
+The national tally stood at 9,661 and the death toll rose by four to 162 as of late Monday.
 The KCDC said 195 more people had recovered from the virus, bring the total of 5,228.
 Of the new cases, at least 10 were linked to a church in western Seoul, while a hospital in the hard-hit city of Daegu saw more than 75 infections over the past few days.

 South Korea announced on Sunday that all overseas arrivals would have to undergo two weeks of mandatory quarantine starting on April 1.
 Breaking the rules is punishable by a year in prison or a fine of up to 10 million won ($8,160).